 When it comes to the timing of using mTrigger in a training session, consider the following:

-We recommend using mTrigger consistently throughout your treatment programs as long as it adds value to your sessions.
-From prehab evaluations, to post-op isometrics, to functional drills, having real-time sEMG data improves patient performance as well as your ability to make evidence-based decisions.
+MEASUREMENTS OVER TIME… We recommend using mTrigger consistently throughout your treatment programs as long as it adds value to your sessions.
+From prehab evaluations, to post-op isometrics, to functional drills, to non-operative rehabilitation, having real-time sEMG data improves patient performance as well as your ability to make evidence-based decisions.
 You will see average maximum contraction numbers increase as other indicators of progress – muscle mass, strength and force metrics, ROM – move your patients closer to return to function.

 - Know what you want to know

 - Add in mTrigger where you want more bang for your buck

 - Keep it consistent for the best results